 -

-The May 2023 release of her debut EP Quiet My Mind represents a significant milestone on her healing journey and entry into a promising new era.
-Featuring songs inspired by her experiences of recovery from brain injury and loss, Cusack has transformed her grief into joy in a genre-bending pop record in styles ranging from shimmery cinematic pop to folky pop with an Americana flavor.
+The May 2023 release of her debut EP Quiet My Mind represented a significant milestone on her healing journey and entry into a promising new era.
+Featuring songs inspired by her experiences of recovery from brain injury and loss, Cusack transformed her grief into joy in a genre-bending pop record in styles ranging from shimmery cinematic pop to folky pop with an Americana flavor.
+The EP amassed 15,000 streams on Spotify.

 “Balancing light and darkness, joy and pain, Caitlin Cusack has created a powerful collection of pop music sparked by her struggles following a concussion – helping raise awareness of the seriousness of brain injuries,” says John Sinkevics of Local Spins.